Call now in confidence immediate help & advice 24/7

 The Addictions and Substance Misuse Act 2018 holds several issues and limitations, as it often only concerns those working in certain public sectors such as healthcare, children and social care [15].

-Will Your Insurance Cover Rehab?
+Will Your Insurance Cover Drug and Alcohol Rehab?

 Yes, some insurance companies will cover the cost of your rehab treatment should you need it.
 Your exact plan will state what is covered and what is not covered, which you should always check before admitting yourself into a rehab centre.

-Some insurance companies operating across Birmingham and the rest of the UK will only cover treatment for certain substances or will only pay for treatment if your addiction is particularly severe.
+Some insurance companies operating across Birmingham and the rest of the UK will only cover rehab treatment for certain substances or will only pay for treatment if your addiction is particularly severe.

 group therapy instruction at drug and alcohol rehab